Kurtz, Charles M. (Charles McMeen), b. 1855 d. 1909

 - Read the Finding Aid for this collection

 - Most of the collection has been filmed on microfilm reels 4804-4826.
-The remaining documents were not filmed as they were represented elsewhere in the collection of the Archives of American Art.
-The microfilm is also available for interlibrary loan.
+The microfilm is available at Archives of American Art offices and through interlibrary loan.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.

 Related MaterialsAdditional Charles Kurtz papers, 1870-1910, including circa 340 letters, which discuss exhibitions, sales of art, patronage, atelier visits, and submissions to publications, and include letters to his parents in which he discusses the art market and art world neww; as well as manuscripts, notebooks, a diary and printed ephemera relating to exhibitions and publications, are available at the Getty Research Institute, Research Library, Los Angeles, California.

 Also in the Archives of American Art is Kurtz's Glasgow painting diary which was lent for microfilming (reel 4912).
 This diary is only available on microfilm.